guimingyue/guimingyue.github.io/_posts/2025-08-24-build-a-vs-extension-from-scratch-publish-to-markplace.md

 The official guide to publish to the Visual Studio Code extension Marketplace is [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
 First we should build a published package of our extension.
 And I'm not gonna to execute the build command by myself.
 So I ask Qwen Code to build the extension package.

+## Build the extension package

+The prompt building the extension package is as follows:

 ```shell
 > package this codebase to a VS Code extension package that can be published to VS Code extension market
 ```